 Strengthen existing relationships and form new ones….

-We all talk about the importance of “business partners” these days, but how many of us really know the people we do business with?
-By being a member of Waterford Chamber you can meet potential business partners in a relaxed, but targeted way and listen to high profile speakers and business leaders.
+By being a member of Waterford Chamber you can meet potential business partners in a relaxed, but targeted way and listen to high-profile speakers and business leaders.

 Waterford Chamber run all types of networking, social and informational events, seminars and conferences designed to help you grow your business.
-All employees in a company are welcome to attend our events.
+All employees in a company are welcome to attend our events, in-person and virtual.

 - To market yourself and/or your company